AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 Some of the key highlights of AEM 6.4.7.0 are:

+* The built-in repository (Apache Jackrabbit Oak) is updated to version 1.8.17.
 * Added support to set version of a Sites page while deleting it.
 * New column for created date, which is sortable, has been added in **DAM list** view and on asset search results in **List** view (NPR-31311).
 * Asset sorting based on **Name** column has been allowed in **List** view.